SimiiZ/SFM/README.md

 <p align="center">
   <b>Figure:</b> Peak memory consumption across different batch sizes on the DN-348 dataset for GPU (left) and CPU (right).
 </p>
+*Note:* The computational complexity of other SOTA methods is evaluated using the scripts in the `complexity` directory.

 ## Usage